-This is a typical CV for a school leaver, where they have very little work experience so more emphasis is put on personal achievements.
+These are typical CV's for a school leavers, where they have very little work experience so more emphasis is put on personal achievements.

-This is a generic CV template which you can use to make your own CV.
+These are generic CV templates which you can use to make your own CV.
 Make it as interesting and relevant as possible.

 Hand-write your CV.
 This looks unprofessional and old fashioned.

 Include information which may be viewed negatively – failed exams, divorces, failed business ventures, reasons for leaving a job, points on your driving license.
 Don’t lie, but just don’t include this kind of information.

 Include anything that might discriminate against you – such as date of birth, marital status, race, gender or disability.